muhmud/qsh/README.md

 $ qsh -r redis-cli
 ```

 You can also use the `-f` option to change the extension of the file opened up in the editor.
 This can be useful to enable language/domain specific features for the tool you are using.
-Setting this value to something that isn't `sql`, implicitly enables REPL mode:
+Setting this value to something that isn't `sql` implicitly enables REPL mode:

 ```
 $ qsh -f js node